geoffreysperl/teaching/_pages/narrative-crossroads.md

 - Alternative ending development

 The framework aligns with numerous ELA standards, including character analysis, evidence-based reasoning, and analytical writing while providing differentiated support for multilingual learners.

+**Acknowledgment**:

+*Narrative Crossroads* was inspired in part by Spring Villager's *Last Tea Shop Complete*.
+The game format of *Last Tea Shop Complete* is open for hacking and remixing under a [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

+*This product is licensed under the ORC License held in the Library of Congress at TX-307-067 and available online at various locations including [www.chaosium.com/orclicense](https://www.chaosium.com/orclicense).*

+*This product is the original work of Geoffrey Sperl.*

+*BRP and Basic Roleplaying are trademarks of Chaosium Inc.*